jzombie/rich-cms/md-content/Chapter 1.md

 Observe very closely, as soon as you master the principles of this philosophy, and begin to follow the instructions for applying those principles, your financial status will begin to improve, and everything you touch will begin to transmute itself into an asset for your benefit.
 Impossible?
 Not at all!

 One of the main weaknesses of mankind is the average man's familiarity with the word "impossible."
 He knows all the rules which will NOT work.
 He knows all the things which CANNOT be done.
-This book was written for those who seek teh rules which have made others successful, and are willing to stake everything on those rules.
+This book was written for those who seek the rules which have made others successful, and are willing to stake everything on those rules.

 A great many years ago I purchased a fine dictionary.
 The first thing I did with it was to turn to the word "impossible," and neatly clip it out of the book.
 That would not be an unwise thing for you to do.